unioslo/harborapi/docs/usage/examples.md

 # Getting Started

-This page contains examples on how to instantiate and use `HarborAsyncClient`.
+This page contains examples on how to instantiate and use [`HarborAsyncClient`][harborapi.client.HarborAsyncClient].

 ## Instantiate Client